Is a 1000-Watt Portable Power Station Worth It?

 • Thermal stability: LiFePO4 is more stable, less likely to overheat or catch fire

-• Safety: LiFePO₄ has lower risk of thermal runaway, making it safer for indoor use
+• Safety: LiFePO₄ has a lower risk of thermal runaway, making it safer for indoor use

 • Weight: Li-ion is lighter and more energy-dense, so it’s used when weight matters (e.g., in drones, laptops)